 Clean the injection site with an alcohol swab.
 Grasp the head of your penis firmly with your thumb and forefinger (don’t just pinch the skin).
 Stretch the penis so the skin on the shaft is taut.

 Rest your penis against your inner thigh and pull it gently toward your knee.
 Don’t twist or rotate it.
-This way you’ll be sure to inject the medication into the spot you chose and cleaned before.
+This way you’ll be sure to inject the medicine into the spot you chose and cleaned before.

 Hold the syringe between your thumb and fingers, like you’re holding a pen.
 Rest your forearm on your thigh for support.